moyrsd/Style-Transfer-Using-GANs/README.md

-# Style-Transfer-Using-GANs
+# Style-Transfer-using-GANs
-Convert a horse to a zebra
+This repositry has the code to implement image-to-image translation using cycle GANs in Pytorch.